What is White Box Testing?

 Compound Condition Coverage:

-For multiple condition test each condition with multiple paths and combination of different path to reach that condition.
+For multiple conditions test each condition with multiple paths and combination of the different path to reach that condition.

 Basis Path Testing: